-As part of settling the South Bayfront Site B litigation, the former Redevelopment Agency secured \$15.5 million from Chevron pursuant to the terms of the Chevron USA/Union Oil Settlement Agreement.
-In the settlement negotiations for South Bayfront Site B, Chevron was quite focused on the required groundwater remediation.
-They were savvy enough to see that as a real issue, and the Redevelopment Agency's demand at the outset of the mediation included a range of \$8-17 million to deal with the ongoing groundwater issues at/near South Bayfront Site B. The Redevelopment Agency's demand thus reinforced Chevron's focus on groundwater impacts at and flowing toward South Bayfront Site B.
+As part of settling the Site B litigation, the former Redevelopment Agency secured \$15.5 million from Chevron pursuant to the terms of the Chevron USA/Union Oil Settlement Agreement.
+In the settlement negotiations for Site B, Chevron was quite focused on the required groundwater remediation.
+They were astute in recognizing that as a real issue, and the Redevelopment Agency's demand at the outset of the mediation included a range of \$8-17 million to deal with the ongoing groundwater issues at/near Site B. The